SocialGouv/oblik/README.md

 * **`oblik.socialgouv.io/min-limit-memory.hasura`**: Sets the minimum memory limit for the container named `hasura`.

-### Mutating Admission Webhook
+### Recommendations:

-Oblik includes a mutating admission webhook that enforces default resources on the initial deployment of a workload.
-The webhook applies default resource requests and limits if they are not specified in the workload's manifest.

-**Recommendations:**

-* **Do not specify resource requests and limits in your workload manifest.** Let Oblik handle them based on VPA recommendations and default settings.
+* **Do not specify resource requests and limits in your workload manifest.** Let Oblik handle them based on VPA recommendations and settings as oblik annotation and default settings on operator deployment.
 * The webhook will read the VPA if it exists and apply recommendations to the workload upon deployment.

 #### Example